evilgeniuslabs/gplus-archive/README.md

 14. Open `gplus-archive/src/settings.json` and change the `basename` property to `gplus-archive`.
 It has to be blank for local dev/testing, but has to be `gplus-archive` before committing and pushing to GitHub and hosting on GitHub Pages.
 15. Commit and push your forked repository to GitHub.
 16. From the 'gplus-archive' directory, run `npm run deploy`
-17. Commit and push your changes to your forked GitHub repository.
-18. Follow the instructions on [GitHub Pages](https://pages.github.com/) to host your site.
+17. Your site should now be ready at https://YOUR-NAME.github.io/gplus-archive.
+If not, follow the instructions on [GitHub Pages](https://pages.github.com/) to configure your site.